SilentCoast/LogInspector/README.md

 2. **Adjust Settings:** Adjust filtering criteria either through a configuration file (appsettings.json) or command-line arguments.

-3. **View Output:** View the filtered logs in the specified output location.

 **Command-line arguments:**
 - `--file-log`: Path to the log file.
 - `--file-output`: Path to the output file.